material-motion/material-motion/specifications/runtime/performer-composition.md

 **PlanEmitter API**: A performer may be provided with a plan emitter object.

+A PlanEmitter emits plans only for the performer's associated target.

 > The Performer may choose not to receive such an object.

 A plan emitter declaration might look like so: